Miltonly/Streets/Elmwood Crescent

 What kinds of homes are on Elmwood Crescent?

-Elmwood Crescent is almost entirely detached homes, mostly built in the 1970s and 1980s.
-Lots tend to be larger than newer subdivisions, with mature trees and established landscaping.
+Elmwood Crescent consists entirely of detached homes, mostly built in the mid-20th century.
+The lots tend to be mature and generously sized, reflecting the street's established character.

 Which schools serve Elmwood Crescent?

-Public elementary students attend Robert Baldwin Public School, which is walkable from the crescent.
-Secondary catchment is Milton District High School, a three-minute drive.
-Catholic options include Guardian Angels Catholic Elementary School and St. Kateri Tekakwitha Catholic Secondary School.
+Public elementary students attend Robert Baldwin Public School, located on the street itself.
+Secondary students go to Milton District High School, a three-minute drive away.
+Catholic options include Guardian Angels Catholic Elementary School and Bishop P.F.
+Reding Catholic Secondary School.

 How far is Elmwood Crescent from Toronto?